jacksoncurrie/roboarm-auto/README.md

-# roboarm-auto
+# Roboarm Auto
-Raspberry Pi to control a robot arm.
+Automatic script on a Raspberry Pi to move a robot arm.